singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

     copy:
         - Copied Files When Build
     publish: |
-        Excuted command when use 'ink publish'
+        Executed command when using 'ink publish'
 ```

 To create content, simply create any .md file in the source directory or in a subdirectory of the source directory, using the following format (as described on the InkPaper homepage):